konvajs/konva/REVIEW-TASKS.md

 ## Remaining correctness work

 - **Clipped container bounds:** `src/Container.ts` reports child bounds without intersecting the container's clip.
 Rectangular clips could have tighter bounds, but callback clips have no declared bounds.
 Define the intended `getClientRect()` behavior first.
-- **Pointer state:** `src/Stage.ts` and `src/Global.ts` share click and hover state by event family.
-Interleaved touches and multiple stages can still interfere.
-Fixing this requires per-pointer and per-stage state, outside this cleanup's architecture constraint.
 - **Mirrored transforms:** `src/Util.ts` can represent an X flip as rotation plus a Y flip.
 Shadow offsets and Transformer scale signs follow that decomposition.
 A matrix has multiple valid decompositions; define compatible flip and shadow semantics before changing the preferred signs.
 - **Stroke joins at cache edges:** large miter joins can extend outside the generic stroke padding in `src/Shape.ts`.
 Arrow head geometry is now included in its bounds, but thick pointed strokes can still need explicit cache padding.